Dementia is said to be the cruellest disease because it causes two deaths: The slow extinction of the personality, followed by departure from life.

 Adherence to the daily conversation routine was very high, with 77% to 100% daily compliance (average: 89%).
 There were absolutely no drop-outs whatsoever.
 To help achieve such a high level of adherence, a large touchscreen monitor and a user-friendly interface were given special attention.
 The authors noted that compared to other stimulation methods, such as game-invoked cognitive training, face-to-face conversation is more natural, more engaging and requires less motivation.

 The cognitively intact participants (those without dementia) improved significantly in the semantic fluency test taken at 6 weeks (immediately following the trial).
 The improvements also proved to be durable, as measured by the phonemic fluency test taken at 18 weeks (12 weeks after the end of the trial).
-The resulting enhancements in language-based executive brain function suggest that web-based face-to-face conversation should be used as a cost-effective technique for home-based dementia prevention.
+The resulting enhancements in language-based executive brain function suggest that web-based face-to-face conversation can be used as a cost-effective technique for home-based dementia prevention.

 - Web-based conversation works — and shows results after just 6 weeks!
 This is great news for family members too far away to visit, too busy, lacking the resources or unable to travel often.